To the Members of LIC Housing Finance Limited

 The Company has received necessary declaration from each Independent Director underSection 149(7) of the Companies Act 2013 that he / she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and Regulation 25 of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015.

 It is endeavour of the Company to have an appropriate mix of executive non-executiveand independent directors to maintain the independence of the Board and separate itsfunctions of governance and management.
-As of 31st March 2019 the Board hadnine members two of them are non-executive directors nominated by LIC of Indiaincluding Chairman and one LICDirector one executive director who is Managing Director& CEO one non-executive andnon-independent director while rest five are independent directors including oneindependent woman director.
+As of 31st March 2020 the Board hadeleven members consisting of two non-executive directors nominated by LIC of Indiaincluding Chairman and one LIC Director one executive director who is Managing Director& CEO; two non-executive and non-independent directors while rest six are independentdirectors including one independent woman director.

-The Nomination and Remuneration Committee at its meeting had laid down Criteria fordetermining Directors Qualifications positive attributes and independence of a Directorremuneration of Directors Key Managerial Personnel and also criteria for evaluation ofDirectors Chairperson Non-Executive Directors and Board as a whole and also theevaluation process of the same.
+The Nomination and Remuneration Committee at its meeting had laid down Criteria fordetermining Director Qualification positive attributes and independence of a Directorremuneration of Directors Key Managerial Personnel and also criteria for evaluation ofDirectors Chairperson Non-Executive Directors and Board as a whole and also theevaluation process of the same.

 No adverse remark or reservation or qualification has been made by Joint StatutoryAuditors or Secretarial Auditor.

 Pursuant to Section 186(11) of the Companies Act 2013 loans made guarantee given orsecurity provided by a housing finance company in the ordinary course of its business areexempted from disclosure in the Annual Report.

 Particulars of contracts or arrangements with related parties referred to Section in188(1) read with Rule 8(2) of Companies (Accounts) Rules 2014: